PopBogdan97/SteeringWheelEncoder/README.md

 ### How it works
 The sensor is made from two components:
-- **A magnet**: is a small magnet to put in the middle of the encoder, and by rotating it, the encoder will detect and transmit the precise rotaion angle.
+- **A magnet**: is a small magnet to put in the middle of the encoder, and by rotating it, the encoder will detect and transmit the precise rotation angle.
 - **The Encoder**: it reads the magnetic signal from the magnet and transforms the signal from analogic to digital.
-Then based on the clock given as input, it will transmitt a binary number with the absolute angle of the position of the magnet.
+Then based on the clock given as input, it will transmit a binary number with the absolute angle of the position of the magnet.
 ![][clock_data]

 ### Usage